ndom91/scripts/README.md

 <span>mailtemp.txt <a href="https://github.com/ndom91/scripts/blob/master/init/software.txt">[dl]</a></span>
 </pre>

-Sys contains other system related scripts which include here, for example, a script to autorun the auditing tool **Lynis** and mail the output to myself.
+SYS contains other system related scripts which include here, for example, a script to autorun the auditing tool **Lynis** and mail the output to myself.
 Great tool, easy script to automate the whole thing for me!

 Feel free to use how you see fit..